 When To ClimbWhen to climb?
 Well, Pacific can be climbed whenever you feel the need to get some altitude.
 The peak is accessible year round, but not without precaution.
 In spring snow on the access gullies may require the use of an ice axe and crampons.
 In summer, you will want to be off the summit early to avoid afternoon thunderstorms that frequent Colorado.
 In fall, the gullies have melted to loose rock.
 In winter the best route is typically the north or west ridge routes from Mayflower Gulch, both which cross potential avalanche slopes in Pacific Creek or on the northwest face of Pacific.
+You can mitigate the avalanche danger in Pacific Creek by going over Mayflower Hill, but that small peak can form some serious cornices on the north side that need to be avoided.
 Take all of these notes into consideration when planning your outing to Pacific, and don’t forget to check out some of the neighboring peaks while you are up there, they combine well.

 Camping/lodgingThere are lots of opportunities for camping near the peak, there are some small pullout campsites available along most of the roads, but due to the residences around Spruce Creek, its best to be above the 2WD parking before you camp.
 You can hike in along any of the trails and find some opportunities as well, but Pacific and its neighbors generally lend themselves to being single day outings with their high trailheads and easy access.